 Thomas has supervised a number of PhD projects to completion, including theses on the hierarchy of norms in EU integration and the constitutional position of national parliaments in the EU legal order post-Lisbon.
 He welcomes enquires from prospective students with proposals on topics related to UK and EU constitutional law, comparative constitutional law and legal transplants.

-- Author of the "Legal Developments" contribution for the Journal of Common Market Studies Annual Review (From 2014)
+- Author of the "Legal Developments" contribution for the Journal of Common Market Studies Annual Review (2014)

 - Doctoral Award (2009-2011) (Arts and Humanities Research Council, 2009)